flyx/gps-osx/README.md

 This should create the bundle.
 To be able to do this, you need to have the latest [gtk-mac-bundler][6] from git installed (the current stable version mentioned on the site won't work).

+This requires `GNAT_KIND` to be defined as shown above if you're using GNAT FSF.

 ### What else can be done

 To provide more integration into OSX (= using the default OSX menu bar), GtkOSXApplication would need